oceanprotocol/ocean.py/READMEs/consume-flow.md

 ls branin.arff
 ```

-Congrats to Bob for buying and consuming a data asset!
+Congrats to Bob for buying and consuming a data DDO!

 ## Appendix.
 Further Flexibility